INDO2406 Indonesian 6

 - Students are able to (1) perform effectively in a wide range of informal and formal situations pertinent to social and community life and everyday commerce and recreation, and in situations which are not linguistically demanding in their own vocational fields—students achieve 'basic vocational proficiency plus' (Level 3+) as defined by the International Second Language Proficiency Ratings; (2) engage in relatively complex discussions about contemporary Indonesian culture and society including popular culture and literature—there is an emphasis on oral interaction and debate in which students are encouraged to put forward a position and defend it; (3) deploy a wide range of formal and informal language including academic Indonesian, engage in debates about contemporary literature and film culture and adjust speech to suit a range of situation, whether formal or informal; and (4) write about Indonesian culture and society in a range of formal and informal styles as well as express and argue complex opinions persuasively.

-- Typically this unit is assessed in the following ways: (1) continuous assessment; (2) assignments; and (3) tests.
+- Indicative assessments in this unit are as follows: (1) continuous assessment; (2) assignments; and (3) tests.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.